jshmrtn/intercom-vue-plugin/README.md

 #### `$intercom.ready`

 Set to `true` once the Intercom script has been loaded.
+There is no need to wait for this property, the plugin watches this internally and will only pass user calls to methods and properties to Intercom once this is `true`.

 #### `$intercom.visible`